 Glossary All the resources that contribute to the production and delivery of outputs.
 Inputs Inputs are "what we use to do the work".
 They include finances, personnel, equipment and buildings.
-Integrated Development Plan Set out municipal goals and development plans.
-(IDP) Service delivery and infrastructure; National Key Economic development; Performance Areas Municipal transformation and institutional development; Financial viability and management; and Good governance and community participation.
-The medium-term results for specific beneficiaries that are the consequence Outcomes of achieving specific outputs.
-Outcomes should relate clearly to an institution's strategic goals and objectives set out in its plans.
+Integrated Develop- ment Plan (IDP) Sets out municipal goals and development plans.
+Service delivery and infrastructure; Economic development; National Key Municipal transformation and institutional development; Performance Areas Financial viability and management; and Good governance and community participation.
+The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
+Outcomes should relate clearly to an institution's Outcomes strategic goals and objectives set out in its plans.
 Outcomes are "what we wish to achieve".
 The final products, or goods and services produced for delivery.
-Outputs may be defined as " what we produce or deliver ".
-An output is a concrete Outputs achievement (i.e. a product such as a passport, an action such as a • presentation or immunisation, or a service such as processing an application) that contributes to the achievement of a key result area.
+Outputs may be defined as "what we produce or deliver".
+An output is a concrete achievement Outputs (i.e. a product such as a passport, an action such as a presentation or immunisation, or a service such as processing an application) that contributes to the achievement of a key result area.
 Indicators should be specified to measure performance in relation to input, Performance activities, outputs, outcomes and impacts.
-An indicator is a type of Indicator information used to gauge the extent to which an output has been achieved (policy developed, presentation delivered, service rendered).
+An indicator is a type of information Indicator used to gauge the extent to which an output has been achieved (policy D (developed, presentation delivered, service rendered).
 Performance Generic term for non-financial information about municipal services and Information activities.
 Can also be used interchangeably with performance measure.
 The minimum acceptable level of performance or the level of performance that is generally accepted.
-Standards are informed by legislative requirements and service-level agreements.
-Performance standards are Performance mutually agreed criteria to describe how well work must be done in terms of Standards quantity and/or quality and timeliness, to clarify the outputs and related activities of a job by describing what the required result should be.
-In this EPMDS, performance standards are divided into indicators and the time factor.
+Standards are informed by legislative requirements and service level agreements.
+Performance standards are mutually agreed criteria Performance to describe how well work must be done in terms of quantity and/or quality Standards and timeliness, to clarify the outputs and related activities of a job by describing Stundul us what the required result should be.
+In this employee performance management and development system (EPMDS), performance standards are divided into indicators and the time factor.
 The level of performance that municipalities and its employees strive to Performance Targets achieve.
-Performance targets relate to current baselines and express a 0 specific level of performance that a municipality aims to achieve within a given time period.
-Detailed plan approved by the mayor for implementing the municipality's Service Delivery delivery of services; including projections of the revenue collected and Budget operational and capital expenditure by vote for each month.
-Service delivery Implementation Plan targets and performance indicators must also be included.
-One of the main segments into which a budget of a municipality is divided for appropriation of money for the different departments or functional areas of the municipality.
+Performance targets relate to current baselines and express a specific renormance rargets level of performance that a municipality aims to achieve within a given time period.
+Service Delivery and Detailed plan approved by the mayor for implementing the municipality's Budget delivery of services; including projections of the revenue collected and Implementation Plan operational and capital expenditure by vote for each month.
+Service delivery targets and performance indicators must also be included.
+Vote One of the main segments into which a budget of a municipality is divided for appropriation of money for the different departments or functional areas of the municipality.
 The vote specifies the total amount that is appropriated for the purpose of a specific department or functional area.
-Vote: Section 1 of the MFMA defines a "vote" as: a) one of the main segments into which a budget of a municipality is divided for the appropriation of money for the different departments or functional areas of the municipality; and b) which specifies the total amount that is appropriated for the purposes of the department or functional area concerned.
+Section 1 of the MFMA defines a "vote" as: a) one of the main segments into which a budget of a municipality is divided for the appropriation of money for the different departments or functional areas of the municipality; and b) which specifies the total amount that is appropriated for the purposes of the department or functional area concerned.